xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 <img width="100%" src="/images/ios-fastlane-ci/workflow.png" />

 At this point, the `test` lane will be executed whenever a pull request is created/updated.
 Cool right?
-Bitrise integrates with Github/Bitbucket and many other git solutions to indicate if everything goes well or not.
+Bitrise integrates with GitHub/Bitbucket and many other git solutions to indicate if everything goes well or not.

 Another automated task we strongly use is the release of new versions.
-Basically we send a new build to Testflight whenever a new tag (named <version_*>) is created in Github.
+Basically we send a new build to TestFlight whenever a new tag (named <version_*>) is created in .
 As we said Bitrise provides us with push, pull request and tag triggers, this time we are going to use a tag trigger.

 Let's create the Bitrise `testflight` workflow first.